featurehub-io/featurehub-javascript-sdk/README.md

 }
 ```

-There is always some kind of delay between you loading the page, and the initial state of the features loading.
+There is always a possibility of a delay between loading the page and the initial state of the features loading.
 If your
 conditional code executes before the features load (e.g. it has never loaded before or the cache we store of features in
-`localStorage` hasn't loaded yet), you will get an "empty" feature - which will generally evaluate all flags to disabled/false,
+`localStorage` hasn't loaded yet), you will get an "empty" feature - which will generally evaluate all boolean flags to disabled/false,
-and all non-flags to empty.
+and all other types of flags to empty.

 They may not exist, but you can _react_ to changes in feature state.
 If you wish parts of your page to render
 when the feature repository gains state, you can listen for the event `addReadynessListener`: